 Eligible projects: Any knowledge syntheses study leading to original research, NOT for the purpose of assignments or course-related studies.

-What it entails: A librarian will join your team and:
+What it entails: A librarian may join your team and:

-Take a look at our service, and determine your eligibility here: Systematic & scoping review service (SSRS)
+Take a look at our Systematic & scoping review service (SSRS) and determine your eligibility.

 Gerstein Science Information Centre